AdguardTeam/AdguardKnowledgeBase/pages/02.general/05.how-to-create-your-own-ad-filters/docs.en.md

 ##.textad
 ```

-If you want to disable it for `example.com`, you can make an exception rule:
+If you want to disable it for `example.com`, you can create an exception rule:
 ```
 example.com#@#.textad
 ```